alwaystwoam/eric-mfi/spec.md

 ## 🧩 Example
 - NVDA = $465
 - 1-min MFI = 18
-- 5-min shows 4 red bars, still above VWAP
+- 5-min EMA20 sloping down with 4 red bars, still above VWAP
 - You buy **$460 call**, this week expiry
 - Limit = **mid ($4.55)** or **bid+0.05** if spread wide
 - MFI rises → 1-min MFI hits 60 → **sell** (profit or cut).
+- Or if you’re already **+8%**, sell right there.
 - Total time: 5–12 minutes, one clean bounce.

 ---

 **Summary:**
-Buy efficient ITM calls when 1-min MFI ≤ 20 and 5-min shows sellers exhausted.
+Buy efficient ITM calls when 1-min MFI ≤ 20, 5-min EMA20 slopes down with 3+ red bars inside an up/flat session.
-Exit when 1-min MFI > 60 or momentum stalls.
+Exit when 1-min MFI > 60, you’re up 8%, or momentum stalls.
+Stop losses are currently **manual and discretionary**, used only as guidance — not automated.
 Stay disciplined, never chase, and never fight a falling stock.

+---

+## 🧠 Stop Loss Refinement (In Progress)
+The stop loss logic for ERIC MFI is still being developed.
+The current 20–30% drawdown range is used only as a **visual gauge**, not an automated trigger.

+Eric’s philosophy:
+> “Stop losses shouldn’t be automatic or based purely on percentage.
+That’s how people get trapped out of winning trades.”

+### Current Thinking:
+- The stop mechanism should rely on **market structure and momentum**, not arbitrary numbers.
+- Better candidates being tested:
+  1. **MFI behavior:** exits when 1-min MFI keeps falling or fails to recover for several bars after entry.
+  2. **Candle structure:** exits when price closes below the **last swing low** or breaks structure on 1-min.
+  3. **Volume exhaustion:** if volume surges again while MFI stays low → signal failed bounce.
+  4. **Dynamic trailing logic:** scaling out on partial recoveries, cutting remaining size if MFI rolls back down.

+Once refined, this section will define a **single unified exit rule** combining MFI, structure, and price confirmation — replacing the percentage-based guideline.